This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Slice the chicken thighs horizontally to create thinner pieces of meat.
-Depending on their thickness, slice each chicken thigh into 2 or 3 horizontal pieces.
+- Cut the chicken thighs into smaller pieces.
+If your chicken thighs are thicker, slice each chicken thigh into 2 horizontal pieces.
 Set aside.

-- Grill the chicken until slightly charred and fully cooked.
-Alternatively, pan-fry the chicken in a skillet or bake it in the oven at 400°F (207°C) for about 20 minutes.
+- Heat up a skillet with the cooking oil.
+Once the skillet is heated, pan-fry the chicken until cooked and slightly charred on the surface.
+Alternatively, you can bake it in the oven at 400°F (207°C) for about 20 minutes.
 Serve immediately with steamed rice.

 Video